qdrant/landing_page/qdrant-landing/content/articles/hybrid-search.md

 are able to benefit the advantages of both methods.

-Again, it's worth mentioning that with the 3rd experiment, with cross-encoder reranking, Qdrant returned more than 48.12% of the relevant items and Tantivy around 66.66%.
+Again, it's worth mentioning that with the 3rd experiment, with cross-encoder reranking, Qdrant returned more than 48.12% of the relevant items and BM25 around 66.66%.

 ## Some anecdotal observations